mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ### Sign up form & contact lists Management
 -  Another great feature of this plugin is the sign up form Widget.
 It allows your site visitors to join your Mailjet lists.
 You can create contact lists directly from the plugin dashboard.
 The Widget will let you add forms to any post or any page.

-### Mailjet’s latest generation v3 iframes
+### Mailjetâ€™s latest generation v3 iframes
--  Last but not least, the plugin features Mailjet’s latest v3 iframes to manage contacts, create drag-and-drop marketing campaigns and view in depth sending statistics directly from within the plug-in.
+-  Last but not least, the plugin features Mailjetâ€™s latest v3 iframes to manage contacts, create drag-and-drop marketing campaigns and view in depth sending statistics directly from within the plug-in.

 ### Installing the Plugin
 -  Enable Mailjet's Plugin like you would do for any other Wordpress plugin.
 Enter your Mailjet credentials and refer to the FAQs for any other information.
 If you don't have a Mailjet account yet, [signup now](http://www.mailjet.com) for free!